 TUITION AND FEES

-Tuition, determined annually is based on the operational cost of the Practical Nursing program and on state reimbursement and guidelines.
+Tuition, determined annually, is based on the Practical Nursing program's operational cost and on state reimbursement and guidelines.
 The Commonwealth currently contributes a predetermined portion of each student’s tuition.
-Tuition for the 2019-2020 school year is $12,895 There is an additional instructional material fee of approximately $2648 which includes textbooks, uniforms, liability and accident insurance, graduation costs and other miscellaneous expenses associated with the program.
+Tuition for the 2021-2022 school year is $13,500 There is an additional instructional material fee of approximately $2,500 which includes textbooks, uniforms, liability and accident insurance, graduation costs and other miscellaneous expenses associated with the program.

 Tuition costs can be paid by the student, employer or various governmental agencies.
 To assist students in meeting the financial requirements of the Practical Nursing Program, a variety of resources are available: